Other Admission Options

 Audit for Enrichment

+After your application has been approved, Registration and Records will register you on the first day of the term if there is still a seat available in the class.
 The AFE fee ($125 per credit hour) together with all additional course-related fees are payable at the time of registration and are not refundable.
-For an application, visit the Registrar’s office in Jordan Hall, Room 133, or find it at www.butler.edu/registrar.
+For an application, visit the Registrar’s office in Jordan Hall, Room 180, or find it at www.butler.edu/registrar/audit.

 Individual High School Student Enrollment Policy